Can I switch energy supplier without a smart meter in the UK?

 What if I have a smart meter that isn’t sending readings?

 You can still switch.
-If your meter isn’t communicating, you’ll provide manual readings like a traditional meter.
-Your new supplier may be able to restore smart functionality later.
+If your meter isn’t communicating, you provide manual readings like a traditional meter.
+Your new supplier may be able to restore smart functionality later, especially for SMETS2 meters.

 How long does switching take?